 Reproduction in animals seems pretty straightforward, but what about reproduction in other living organisms?
 Many living things have adaptations that allow them to reproduce without needing to find that special someone.
 An antheridium is one example of these adaptations.

 3. Prophase: Definition & Stages

 Cellular reproduction requires many intricate steps.
-In this lesson we will explore the step know as prophase to gain an understanding of what is happening inside our cells.
+In this lesson, we will explore the step known as prophase to gain an understanding of what is happening inside our cells.